-Or for something less strenuous, the Cranberry Bog Trail runs through 4km through buzzing with dragonflies or the 3km Chikanishing Trail runs down to the shores of Georgian Bay.
+Or for something less strenuous, the Cranberry Bog Trail runs through 4km buzzing with dragonflies or the 3km Chikanishing Trail runs down to the shores of Georgian Bay.
 There’s also good star-gazing and summer art programmes.
-Killarney Provincial Park has one (non-electrical) car camping site at George Lake as well as backcountry pitches.
+Killarney Provincial Park has one (non-electrical) car camping site at George Lake plus backcountry pitches.

 8. Algonquin Provincial Park

-Just a few hours from Toronto, Algonquin Provincial Park is the oldest and largest of the Ontario Provincial Parks, attracting a mix of day trippers and overnight campers.
-Highway 60 runs though the park and connects Algonquin’s 11 campgrounds as well as the other facilities which include a visitors’ centre, logging museum and art centre.
+Just a few hours from Toronto, Algonquin Provincial Park is the oldest and largest of our best Ontario Provincial Parks, attracting a mix of day trippers and overnight campers.
+Highway 60 runs though the park and connects Algonquin’s 11 campgrounds as well as the other facilities including a visitor centre, logging museum and art gallery.

 But its popularity doesn’t mean you can’t get away from everything – Algonquin has plenty of space.
 The park covers 7630km², making it bigger than the province of Prince Edward Island.
 It is made up of a mix maple-covered hills, rocky ridges and over 1500 lakes.

 The park is famous for its canoeing, with 2000km of tranquil waterway routes.
 You can head out on day trips or go further afield on a portage adventure to the backcountry campsites.
-There are also 20 interpretive hiking trails across the park.
-Or in winter you can head out in the snow on 110km of cross-country ski routes, or try your hand at dog-sledding.
+There are also 20 interpretive hiking trails, or in winter you can head out in the snow on 110km of cross-country ski routes and try your hand at dog-sledding.